 \subsection{A second scheme: Variant II}

-We recall here a second variant exploiting the Jacobi symbol which, at some extra computational costs and further information in the public key, requires the delivery of no further bit, since the information needed for a deterministic decryption is carried by the encrypted message itself \cite{freeman}.
+There is a second variant exploiting the Jacobi symbol which, at some extra computational cost and further information in the public key, requires the delivery of no further bit, since the information needed to decrypt it is carried by the encrypted message itself \cite{freeman}.
 Let $\xi$ be an integer such that $\jacobi{\xi}{p}=-\jacobi{\xi}{q}=1$, for example $\xi=\alpha^2 \psi_1-\psi_2 \bmod N$, with $\alpha \in \mathbb Z_N^*$.
 The detailed process consists of the following steps \begin{description} \item[Public-key:] $[N,\xi]$. \item[Encrypted message] $ [C]$, where $C$ is obtained as follows